 You can find a large number of about 1,200 petroglyphs in the public section of the Puakō Petroglyph preserve.
 The whole preserve hosts over 3,000 designs, including paddlers, sails, marchers, dancers, and family groups, as well as dog, chicken, turtle, and deity symbols.

-The Puakō petroglyph preserve is one of the two petroglyph fields north of Kailua-Kona.
+The Puakō petroglyph preserve is one of the two petroglyph fields north of Kailua-Kona, in the South Kohala district.
 You can find the Waikoloa Petroglyph field relatively close-by, and the Pu’u Loa Petroglyph field inside the Hawaii Volcanoes National Park.

 What are Petroglyphs?

 Petroglyphs offer a unique view into the history of Hawaii – some petroglyphs date back to the 16th century – only one century after Columbus first landed on American soil!
 The word “Petroglyph” comes from the Greek words, “petros” for rock, and “glyphein” to carve, Hawaiians call this form of rock art “k’i’i pohaku“, or images in stone.

 Some of the petroglyph images are clustered near historic land boundaries or along foot “highways” through lava fields, but the full reasons for their location and creation remain a mystery.
 Sadly, development has destroyed many of these treasures: ancient images that escaped destruction by earthquake or lava flow were destroyed during the construction of resorts and golf courses and only few remain.

 Malama ‘Aina – Take care of the land